alvaro2030-ray/html-jon-doe-resume-unsolved/README.md

 ### Part 2: Testing the magic of id and class attributes

-- [ a] In the head section connect the CSS file, available by the following path: `./css/styles.css`.
+- [ ] In the head section connect the CSS file, available by the following path: `./css/styles.css`.
 - [ ] In the head section connect a JS file, available by the following path: `./js/scripts.js`.
 Make sure it will be executed after the html is parsed.
-- [ a] The page heading should have the id of "candidate-name"
+- [ ] The page heading should have the id of "candidate-name"
-- [ a] The desired role section heading should the id of "candidate-desired-role"
+- [ ] The desired role section heading should the id of "candidate-desired-role"
-- [ a] The "About me" section heading should have an id of "about-me".
+- [ ] The "About me" section heading should have an id of "about-me".
-- [ a] The image should have the id of "candidate-image"
+- [ ] The image should have the id of "candidate-image"
-- [ a] The bio paragraph should have a class name of "candidate-bio"
+- [ ] The bio paragraph should have a class name of "candidate-bio"
-- [ a] The skills section heading should have the id of "skills"
+- [ ] The skills section heading should have the id of "skills"
-- [ a] The skills list should have the id of "skills-list"
+- [ ] The skills list should have the id of "skills-list"
-- [ a] The Hobbies section heading should have the id of "hobbies"
+- [ ] The Hobbies section heading should have the id of "hobbies"
-- [ a] The hobbies list should have the id of "hobbies-list"
+- [ ] The hobbies list should have the id of "hobbies-list"
-- [ a] The contacts section heading should have the id of "contacts"
+- [ ] The contacts section heading should have the id of "contacts"
 - [ ] The contacts table should have a class name of "contacts-table".
 - [ ] The body should have a class name of "fancy-body".
 - [ ] Check the result mockup to make sure your page looks EXACTLY as the mockup (/assets/images/p2-solved-mockup.png).